-Human Resources Manager (Entry Level), Continuing Education Certificate
+Human Resources Manager (Entry Level), Continuing Education Workforce Certificate

-Students will be awarded a Continuing Education Workforce Training Certificate, and have access to a Continuing Education academic record (transcript).
+CCBC Credential: Students will be awarded a Continuing Education Workforce Training Certificate and have access to a Continuing Education academic record (transcript).
 Students will be prepared to sit for the certification exam for Associate Professional in Human Resources (aPHR).

 Financial Aid and Payment Options

-Courses start in June, September and February at CCBC Owings Mills and CCBC Hunt Valley.
+Courses start in June, September, and February at CCBC Hunt Valley and CCBC Owings Mills.

 High School Diploma or GED

 To apply, go to www.ccbcmd.edu/apply and complete the CCBC Continuing Education Workforce Certificate program application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.

 Open Entry – No screening or documentation required.

 Prior Learning Assessment

 This program has no options for obtaining course waiver(s) for prior learning.